Levophanes/lev-portfolio-site/docs/folder.md

 3: Ideating

 I loved this process.
 It was a lot of fun to make wacky ideas for myself and others.
 But, like I wrote in the step above, my goals were already too lofty and unattainable.
-The ideating process was just the last hammer in the nail proving that I could not solve my problem with my resources because they were either: (1) a social problem, like rowing rush; (2) or our of my budget, like Milken's slow Wi-Fi.
+The ideating process was just the last hammer in the nail proving that I could not solve my problem with my resources because they were either: (1) a social problem, like rowing rush; (2) out of my budget, like Milken's slow Wi-Fi.

 # Ideating for rowing rush